Topology-Driven Clustering: Enhancing Performance with Betti Number Filtration: Introduction

+Despite these advances, existing methods either focus on $0$-dimensional connectivity, rely on global persistence summaries, or operate at fixed topological scales.
+To address these limitations, we propose an efficient clustering algorithm named \textbf{B}etti Number \textbf{F}iltration-based \textbf{T}opological \textbf{C}lustering (\textbf{BFTC}).
+Our approach constructs Vietoris-Rips filtrations over local neighborhoods of each data point and computes persistent homology to extract Betti numbers up to a prescribed feature dimension.
+By comparing Betti sequences across filtration scales, we quantify topological similarity between neighboring points.
+This strategy enables BFTC to simultaneously capture local geometric proximity and higher-dimensional topological structures in a multiscale manner, leading to improved clustering performance on complex datasets.

-Our method initially constructs a $k$-nearest neighbor graph from the entire point set.
+Our method initially constructs a neighborhood graph using the $k$-nearest-neighbor \cite{knn} or $\varepsilon$-neighbor from the entire point set.
 Concurrently, we define Vietoris-Rips (VR) complexes for each point containing the set for a fixed filtration length.
-VR complexes, a well-adopted simplicial complex, emerge as our primary choice due to their advantages of faster computation.
-Subsequently, for each point, we estimate the Betti number for a fixed dimension concerning each VR complex.
-The maximum dimension for which we compute the Betti number will be the maximum number of features of the dataset.
+VR complexes, a well-adopted simplicial complex, are our primary choice due to their advantages in computational speed.
+Subsequently, for each point, we estimate the Betti number with respect to each VR complex for a fixed dimension.
+The maximum dimension can flexibly be chosen, which is the number of features of the data points.
 For a fixed dimension, we can arrange the Betti numbers for all VR complexes, which we termed as \textit{Betti sequence}.
 The length of the Betti sequence will be the length of the filtration.
 BFTC also offers a provision to select the maximum dimension to which we are interested in estimating Betti numbers.
 This provides the scope enabling flexibility for the choice of the dimension, which resembles the feature selection strategy prevailing in the machine learning paradigm.

-Betti sequences are pivotal for identifying topologically similar neighbors from the $k$-NN graph.
-For any node, we measure the similarity between the Betti sequences of the current node with its neighbors and generate similarity scores for all dimensions.
-We only retain its neighbors if the similarity scores are higher than some pre-defined thresholds across all dimensions.
-In this way, the previously constructed $k$-NN gets further refined by identifying more topologically identical neighbors.
-Notably, topologically identical neighbors are filtered out from the initially constructed $k$-NN graph, which reduces the number of total pair-wise comparisons, resulting in faster execution.
-The newly updated graph is further transformed into a weighted graph by employing pre-defined kernel functions over the edges.
-Finally, we perform eigenvalue decomposition of graph Laplacian and then apply $K$-means clustering algorithm to identify topologically aware clusters.